tranthanhbinh1/promptimal/README.md

     main()
 ```

-Once finished, run promptimal with the following command-line argument:
+Once finished, specify the path to `evaluator.py` when you run promptimal:

 ```bash
 > promptimal --evaluator="path/to/evaluator.py"
 ```

-This file will serve as a script that promptimal can use to evaluate prompts.
+This file will effectively serve as a script that promptimal can use to evaluate prompts.

 ## Roadmap